-Brighter Communities Worldwide has adopted the Charities Regulatory Authority Charities Governance Code, and during 2022 it reviewed the charities compliance across all six principles.
-The Board reviewed its compliance in September 2022 and agreed that the organisation is compliant across all six principles of the code.
-It completed the obligatory reporting to the Charities Regulatory Authority in October 2022.
+Brighter Communities Worldwide has adopted the Charities Regulatory Authority Charities Governance Code, and during 2023 it reviewed the charity's compliance across all six principles.
+The Board reviewed its compliance in June 2023 and agreed that the organisation is compliant across all six principles of the code.
+It completed the obligatory reporting to the Charities Regulatory Authority in October 2023.